PC Mechanic Plus removal instructions

 To eliminate PC Mechanic potentially unwanted application our malware researchers recommend scanning your computer with Spyhunter.

-There are more programs like PC Mechanic Plus, some of them are Full System Care, True PC Booster Master and Qbit System Care.
-Typically, their developers advertise them as legitimate tools that optimize systems by cleaning unnecessary files, fixing registry, various errors, etc. However, most of them are categorized as PUAs and programs of this type should never be trusted.
-They might be distributed together with other PUAs and not operate as they supposed to.
+There are other programs similar to PC Mechanic Plus.
+Some examples are Full System Care, True PC Booster Master, and Qbit System Care.
+Typically, developers advertise them as legitimate tools that optimize systems by cleaning unnecessary files, fixing the registry, and eliminating various errors, etc. In fact, most are categorized as PUAs and should never be trusted.
+They might be distributed together with other PUAs and do not operate as promised.

 How did potentially unwanted applications install on my computer?

-Quite often developers distribute PUAs by including them in download and/or installation setups of other, usually free programs.
-This distribution method is known as "bundling".
-Simply said, it is used to trick people into downloading and/or installing unwanted software with wanted one.
-In most cases offers to download and/or install potentially unwanted applications can be found in settings of setups such as "Advanced", "Custom", and so on.
-The problem is that people often download and/or install software without checking (and changing) them.
-It means that they unintentionally give a permission for various PUAs to be downloaded and/or installed too.
-Sometimes unwanted downloads and/or installations can be caused by clicking deceptive, intrusive ads.
-There are advertisements that, if clicked, execute scripts designed to download or even install some unwanted software.
+Developers often distribute PUAs by including them into the download and/or installation set-ups of other (usually free) programs.
+This distribution method is known as "bundling" and is used to trick people into downloading and/or installing unwanted programs with regular software.
+In most cases, offers to download and/or install potentially unwanted applications can be found in settings of set-ups such as "Advanced", "Custom", and so on.
+People often download and/or install software without checking or changing these settings, thereby inadvertently granting permission for PUAs to be downloaded and/or installed.
+These unwanted downloads/installations can sometimes be caused by clicking deceptive, intrusive ads.
+If clicked, some can execute scripts designed to download or install unwanted software.

-It is not recommended to download (or install) programs using Peer-to-Peer networks, shady pages, third party downloaders, installers, etc. It should be done using only official websites and direct links.
-Also, we recommend to check any download or installation setup for settings like "Custom", "Advance" and op-out offers to download and/or install unwanted apps before completing download or installation.
-Furthermore, intrusive ads often cause redirects to shady websites or download, install potentially malicious software.
-Quite often such ads are displayed on pages related to gambling, pornography, adult dating, and so on.
-Ads of this kind should not be clicked.
-To stop a browser from causing unwanted redirects or showing ads it is required to uninstall all unwanted, suspicious extensions, plug-ins and add-ons from a browser and programs of this kind from the computer.
+Do not download or install programs using Peer-to-Peer networks, dubious web pages, third party downloaders, installers, etc. This should be done using official websites and direct links only.
+Check all download/installation setups for settings such as "Custom", "Advance", etc. Opt-out of offers to download or install unwanted apps before completing the process.
+Intrusive ads often cause redirects to dubious websites or download, install potentially malicious software.
+These ads are displayed on web pages relating to gambling, pornography, adult dating, and so on.
+They should never be clicked.
+To stop the browser from causing unwanted redirects or showing ads, uninstall all unwanted, suspicious extensions, plug-ins, and add-ons from the browser and programs of this kind from the computer.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.